 I feel as though things are shifting around me and I’m only just starting to see where the pieces are going to fit.
 LuLaRoe continues to be a headache — one I will hopefully put an end to by the end of this week — but that piece, I know, will eventually be completely gone.
 I’m also learning to let go of issues I have with my family back home in Texas.
 Things that have ate at me for years, I am learning to ignore and release.

 Through my book, White Puppy: Latina Como Yo, I am learning about myself by exploring my past and present as a Hispanic woman.
 I’m releasing old pains and embracing myself as I am and accepting my identity as a Latina, despite it not being the way I’ve been taught a Latina should be.

-I’m expressing my joys through painting and through a sci-fi YA novel in the works (more on that on Patreon).
+I’m expressing my joys through painting and through a sci-fi YA novel in the works.
 I’m even going to take the plunge and start selling my art!
 So be on the look out for that in the shop soon.
 The first few pieces should, with any luck, go up by the end of this week.
 For sure next week.